MatthewErvinChasco/root2struct/README.md

 The MATLAB code runs Python to use PyROOT for extracting data from a ROOT file.
 Running this package requires the compatibility of three platforms: MATLAB, Python, and ROOT.
+The version for each platform used here is listed below:

 MATLAB version R2021b